StratusOn/CloneAzureVM/README.md

 * v0.6.0 - April 2nd, 2018

   * Added support for cloning availability sets, cloning IPConfigs, copying resource tags, and setting accelerated networking on the cloned NIC even if the source does not have it enabled.
+* v0.7.0 - Nov 7th, 2019

+  * Added support for cross-subscription cloning.
+  * Fixed a bug with reading the OS configuration.